Alexander G. B. Grosvenor: Career

 After graduating from the Naval War College in 1969, Grosvenor served as operations officer of the USS Kitty Hawk (CV-63), and the following year as executive officer.
 In the early 1970s, Grosvenor served at the Naval Air Station Patuxent River where he was "director of testing for some of the Navy's newest aircraft" according to the Annapolis Capital.

-Naval Academy sailing

 In March 1975, Grosvenor was appointed commander of the Annapolis Naval Station and commodore of the Naval Academy Sailing Squadron, where he "promoted a resurgence of sailing at the Naval Academy," according to The Washington Post.

-"We spent a lot of time upgrading the midshipmen sailing program," recalled Adm.
-Kinnaird McKee, Superintendent of the Naval Academy at the time, in an interview with the Naval Historical Foundation.
-"The officer who had that responsibility was Captain Alex Grosvenor (USNA class of ’50).
-I had sailed in competition with him when I was a plebe and he was a third-classman.
-He turned our sailing program around.
-We had been near the bottom in national competition when he arrived – and we won the national championship three years later."

-Grosvenor "was instrumental in putting Mids back on blue water," recalls his colleague at the time, Captain Larry Howard, USN (Ret).
-"In the mid 70's we established an Offshore Division of the Sailing Team that previously was just dinghies and Shields.
-There is a significant seamanship and leadership impact from training and leading a group of midshipmen on a sailboat offshore.
-Leadership (as opposed to management) is developed by placing young officers to be in positions where they must make decisions that impact the success (and often safety) of their crew.
-Offshore sailing is a unique opportunity to provide that experience."

-Grosvenor was frequently helped in his sailing duties by his wife, Marcia, who authored a manual on cooking while sailing at sea, Gimbaling Gourmet Galley Guide.

 Awards

 Capt.
 Grosvenor received a Distinguished Flying Cross, a Bronze Star, and the Navy Commendation Medal with Combat "V."

 Personal

 Grosvenor died from a brain tumor in 1978, and his wife Marcia died in 2002.
-They were interred at the United States Naval Academy Cemetery, according to Find a Grave, and were survived by two daughters, Pam Mongan Taylor and Sandy Grosvenor, and numerous grandchildren.

 Legacy

 The A.G.B.
 Grosvenor Trophy is awarded annually to the volunteer member of the Naval Academy Sailing Squadron who has made exemplary contributions to the mission and programs of the sailing squadron.
 It was established in 1978 to honor Grosvenor, who had been commanding officer of Naval Station Annapolis, and commodore of the Naval Academy Sailing Squadron.